Eren121/ns3-roce/simulation/src/lte/doc/source/lte-profiling.rst

 Simulation scripts
 ~~~~~~~~~~~~~~~~~~

 The simulation script used for all the E-UTRAN results showed in this documentation is located at ``src/lte/examples/lena-profiling.cc``.
 It uses the complete PHY and MAC UE/eNodeB implementation with a simplified RLC implementation on top.
 This script generates a squared grid topology, placing a eNodeB at the centre of each square.
 UEs attached to this node are scattered randomly across the square (using a random uniform distribution along X and Y axis).
 If *BuildingPropagationModel* is used, the squares are replaced by rooms.
-To generate the UL and DL traffic, the RLC implementation always report data to be transfered.
+To generate the UL and DL traffic, the RLC implementation always report data to be transferred.

 .. _fig-eutranProfilingScenario: